 - Stress Triggers

 These include people, places, and events that they’ve come to associate with drinking.
 Environmental triggers may include:

 - Encounters with former drinking companions who have yet to embrace sobriety.

-- Places where one is used to drink, like bars, clubs or even certain private areas at home.
+- Places where one is used to drink in, like bars, clubs, or even certain private areas at home.

 - Social or cultural events where alcohol is served and tends to flow freely, like backyard barbecues, family reunions, holiday celebrations, and concerts or sporting events.

 These can occur in any location where others are drinking, or through exposures to alcohol in TV commercials or movie scenes.
 Re-exposure triggers are impossible to avoid completely since drinking behavior is so open and ubiquitous in our society.

 Potential triggers of alcohol abuse include stressful occurrences or developments, such as:

 Physical pain or stress.
-Physical stress can be a chronic illness, a painful condition or unpleasant withdrawal symptoms that sap the moral strength and leave a person unable to resist the urge to self-medicate with alcohol.
+Physical stress can be a chronic illness, a painful condition, or unpleasant withdrawal symptoms (or PAWS) that sap the moral strength and leave a person unable to resist the urge to self-medicate with alcohol.

 Sleep deprivation.
-Lack of sleep is stressful and can leave a feeling fatigued and low on energy.
-In this state the willpower may be weak, tension and anxiety can build, and one may be strongly tempted to turn to drinking in an attempt to end the insomnia (which won’t work for long).
+Lack of sleep is stressful and can leave feeling fatigued and low on energy.
+In this state, the willpower may be weak, tension and anxiety can build, and one may be strongly tempted to turn to drink in an attempt to end insomnia (which won’t work for long).

 Sudden or profound life changes.
-Profound life changes can leave the feeling overwhelmed.
-The loss of a loved one and unemployment are examples of negative life changes that can set off a relapse, while getting married, having a baby, or moving to a new city to take a new job are examples of positive developments that can still be stress-inducing (and alcoholism triggers often involve stress, regardless of its source).
+Profound life changes can leave feeling overwhelmed.
+The loss of a loved one and unemployment are examples of negative life changes that can set off a relapse while getting married, having a baby, or moving to a new city to take a new job are examples of positive developments that can still be stress-inducing (and alcoholism triggers often involve stress, regardless of its source).

 Avoiding Triggers to Alcohol Abuse

 Here are some ideas on how to avoid the most common drinking triggers:

 - Ask friends and family members not to drink in front of the recovering addict.

 - If there are people in the house who drink, request they stock their supplies where the recovering addict won’t find them.